 Yet it wasn’t just his denial that played a role – it was mine, too.
 I’m not sure why I trusted him when he’d proven to me that he was not trustworthy.
 Part of it almost feels prerequisite in nature: You have to trust your spouse because, if you don’t, then why are you with them in the first place?

 But denial isn’t only about that – it’s about self-protection too.
 I didn’t want my marriage to end and I think, on some level, I knew that discovering his deception would be our union’s undoing.

 The divorce had a lot more nuance to it as well, with other factors playing a role in me finally walking away.
 The biggest reason, however, was and is my refusal to deny who he was any longer.

 He admitted to the gambling eventually, even confessing to stuff that I didn’t know about, and then, nearly in the same breath, he insisted that I forget it had ever happened.
-He went so far to tell me that I could never bring up his gambling again and that I should have gotten over his ten years of deception in a “day or two.”
+He went as far to tell me that I could never bring it up again and that I should have gotten over his ten years of deception in a “day or two”.
 He even walked into the living room, checked for recording devices, and revealed all the ways he’d stolen from our accounts.
 When I told him that I couldn’t trust him, he rolled his eyes.
 Because, apparently, I was being ridiculous.